-After consultation between parents, the student and the college manager, your child may be given leave to undertake casual employment.
+After consultation between parents, the student and the College Manager, your child may be given leave to undertake casual employment.
 College staff will endeavour to assist with transportation needs, but as this may not always be possible students are encouraged to organise their own transportation to and from their workplace.
+Dinner will be held for the student.